Skip to the main content.

 Indian Act and the Right to Vote

 The right to vote, which most Canadians take for granted, was a hard-fought battle for Indigenous Peoples.
 In most parts of Canada, First Nations were offered the right to vote at the time of Confederation - but only if they gave up their treaty rights and Indian status.
 Understandably, few were willing to do this.
 Métis People were not excluded from voting as few were covered by treaties, therefore there was nothing to justify disqualifying them.
-Inuit were excluded and no steps were taken to include them as most communities were geographically isolated so, in the absence of special efforts to enable them to vote, they had no means of exercising the right.
+Inuit were excluded and no steps were taken to include them as most communities were geographically isolated so, in the absence of special efforts to enable them to vote, they had no means of exercising their rights.
+(Inuit were given the right to vote in federal elections in 1950).

 Long before contact with Europeans, and the ensuing Indian Act, Indigenous Peoples had elaborate systems of government therefore many unfavourably viewed the nineteenth-century proposal for enfranchisement (the granting of the right to vote to citizens) for two reasons: first, it would mean the termination of their recognition as distinct Nations or people (as signified by treaties with France, Great Britain and later, Canada) which would mean the beginning of their assimilation into settler society; and second, it would mean voting in a system of government that was alien to the traditions, conventions and practices of governance of many Indigenous Peoples.
 Voting was also considered redundant as a traditional, effective system was already in place for choosing leaders and governing Nations.